 Parenting skills have changed and for some parents it has become tough, using old traits can change things for the better at home or make things worse.

 Children have a mind of their own and when they get older they decide for themselves.

-Family life has less conversations with children.
+Family life has fewer conversations with children.
 Modern technology has occupied family.time.

 Many Parents find their Roles Extremely Difficult